Too many squash rackets? Here's how to find the right one

 Typical price

-17.– to 43.–Aluminium rackets are generally heavier and more durable, making them a solid choice for beginners and recreational players.
+25.– to 48.–Aluminium rackets are typically heavier and more affordable, making them great for beginners.

 Bestseller